-The latest version of PerfQAnalyzer 10.5 (Build 172) is compatible with the earlier released versions of ArcGIS, 10.0 through 10.4.x.
-The tool may be downloaded from the following link:
+The latest version of PerfQAnalyzer, 10.8 (Build 173), is compatible with earlier released versions of ArcGIS, Versions 10.2 through 10.7.1.
+The tool may be downloaded from the following page:

 These instructions are for timing the rendering of different extents from an existing ArcMap Document (.mxd) using the ArcMap add-in tool.
 If using the standalone application, the steps are similar.

 - If using the ArcMap add-in tool:

 To add the toolbar, go to the Customize menu > Toolbars and select PerfQAnalyzer.